FAQ’s on Spinal Decompression Therapy

 What is the Cost of Decompression and does Insurance cover it?

-Lumbar Decompression Therapy has helped thousands avoid back surgery.
+Spinal Decompression Therapy has helped thousands avoid back surgery.
 According to a study in the Journal of the American Medical Association, surgery is no more effective than non-surgical treatments, including chiropractic adjustments, pain management injections, lumbar decompression therapy, and physical therapy for those with disc herniation and sciatica.
-Lumbar Decompression Therapy is very safe, affordable, and very effective.
+Spinal Decompression Therapy is very safe, affordable, and very effective.